kourgeorge/project-origin/README.md

 Can it figure out complex behavior, from the procedural and social viewpoints, if that is required to their survival?
 Would they learn using their actions (moving, mating, fighting and producing sound) to flourish?
 Would they "understand" the effect of these actions on their own survival and on the environment?
 Would they develop non-obvious behavior showing their understanding of the effect of time and age?
+How fast can they adapt to changes in the environment that change the game rule like epidemic or dearth?

 ## The Story of Project Origin